 The drug will undergo further evaluation in a single-arm, phase 2 trial and is expected to advance to a randomized phase 3 trial, said O’Reilly.

-With regard to KRAS wild-type mutations, which are found in approximately 5% to 7% of patients with pancreatic cancer, a number of alternative oncogenic drivers have been identified as potentially targets.
+molecular profiling study that O’Reilly and colleagues conducted.4 Of the 18 samples (5.4%) that were KRAS wild type, a number of alternative oncogenic drivers were identified as potentially targetable.
 These include NRG1, NTRK, ROS1, ALK, and FGFR fusions, as well as BRAF and HER2 alterations, said O’Reilly.

 Providing an anecdotal example of the potential for such targeted strategies, O’Reilly shared a case of a patient with an NRG1 fusion who, after receiving standard therapy, received the heregulin pathway inhibitor zenocutuzumab (MCLA-128) and achieved a sustained response and marked reduction in CA 19-9 level.